pwaring/notes/programming/make.md

 Wildcards in targets and prerequisites are expanded by `make`, whereas those in commands are expanded by the spawned subshell at the point of execution.

+## Special targets and rules

+The `.PHONY` rule can be used to mark targets that don't generate filesystem objects.
+For example: `.PHONY: clean`.

 ## Defining variables

 To set a variable if it has not already been defined, use the `?=` operator: